Skip to main content

 Tips for Ordering

 Ask “Do you have local sake?”
 Many places stock sake from local breweries even if it is not on the menu.
 Ask and they may bring out a hidden gem.
+This very question is how I discovered Hitakami in Sendai.
+A single sentence can change the memory of an entire trip.

 Ask “What do you recommend?”
 Staff know the pairings well.
 Decide on your food first, then ask “What sake goes well with this?” for the perfect match.